davidcoates/praxis/README.md

 An interpreter & compiler for the Praxis language.

-See [the wiki](https://github.com/davidcoates/praxis/wiki) for a beginner's guide.
+Praxis is still in development, see [the website](https://praxis-lang.org) for more information.